PhilippKosarev/bmi/README.md

 <h1>BMI</h1>

-BMI is an open-source, body mass index calculator built with GTK4 and LibAdwaita.
+An open-source calculator for body health metrics, built with GTK4 and LibAdwaita.

 <img width='640' alt='Download on Flathub' src='screenshots/advanced-dark.png'/>